 - There are many benefits to getting Marley twists over other twist styles, one being the price tag.
 Marley twists cost on average $120 instead of other styles that can cost upwards of $200.
 The hair needed for this type of hairstyle is also one of the cheapest on the market.

 - Marley twists are also very versatile, allowing one to wear twists in several different styles.
 You could easily rock these twists in a classic down position, a high ponytail, bun, or half up half down do.

 - As of late, many women have also begun to accessorize their Marley twists with highlights and decorative hair cuffs, clips, and cowrie shells.
 This is the perfect style to play around with style, shape, and color!

 - Given that it is a protective hairstyle, Marley twists also promote significant growth of your natural hair.
 In the eight weeks this hairstyle lasts, your natural hair will easily grow at least an inch in length.
 Since the twists themselves tend to be longer, this style also promotes length retention of your natural hair as well.

 Cons of Marley Twists

-- While Marley twists are a great hairstyle to get, there are few cons attached to them.
-One is since the twists are typically quite large they can feel heavy and weigh down your head and/or neck.
-If this proves as a major concern for you, try to stick with medium to large-sized twists.
+- While Marley twists are a great hairstyle to get, there are a few cons attached to them.
+Since the twists are typically quite large, they can feel heavy and weigh down your head and/or neck.
+If this proves a major concern for you, try to stick with medium to large-sized twists.

 - Another con of getting this hairdo involves the removal process.
 If not careful, you can hear rip out your hair when taking down these twists, resulting in severe breakage of your natural hair.

-- Marley twists can also tangle while you are attempting to take them down, enticing you to pull and tear your natural hair out more.
+- Marley twists can also tangle while attempting to take them down, enticing you to pull and tear your natural hair out more.